 3. A Tunnel.
 To leave the downtown area and explore the other recreation options, head through the tunnel on Dornan Drive toward the Bay.
 Not so exciting for big grade-schoolers, but a cheap thrill for preschoolers.
 Ha!

 4.The Railroad Museum.
-Hours are limited, so be sure to check before you visit.
-Pay the admission price ($5/adults, $3/child) on Sundays to get to see the little trains actually running.
+Hours are limited, so be sure to check before you head over.
+Visit on Sundays to get to see the little trains actually running, admission price ($5/adults, $3/child).

 5. A Beach.
 Find Keller Beach just out of the tunnel on your right-hand side.
 Bring a little picnic, brave the freezing water (lots of kids are), or build sandcastles in the sand.